NIHON KOHDEN Life Scope Smart Cable System (AUG 1998)

 The MULTI-parameter sockets were additionally allowed to be diverted to act as a costly digital serial ports so that mainstream CO2 digital serial kit sets can also use it; we must remember this is for purpose of minimizing connector sockets on the Saturn multi-parameter module, as it does not make sense outside this context.

-The mainstream CO2 comes in the form of a self-contained serial kit set, and has no need for the MULTI-parameter Unit.
+The mainstream CO2 comes in the form of a self-contained serial kit set, and has no genuine need for the MULTI-parameter Unit.

-A yellow MULTI-parameter socket is a high-cost serial port when it does not select any internal hardware
+Keep in mind, a yellow MULTI-parameter socket is a high-cost serial port when it does not select any internal hardware

 MULTI-parameter socket poorly utilized as a costly serial port